revosystems/slate/source/includes/_intouch.md

 `GET table/{id}/available`

-Returns if the desired table is available.
+Returns if the table with the specified id is available.

 ```sh